-This approach has been adopted given the current position of the Scheme which is more than fully funded on a proxy Buyout Basis as such the Trustees are currently targeting 100% allocation to Matching assets.
+This approach has been adopted given the current position of the Scheme which is more than fully funded on a proxy Buy-Out basis, as such the Trustees are currently invested in a mix of Buy-In assets and residual cash.

-The Trustees understand that managing the Scheme's investments is a complex and full-time task, and accordingly have sought the advice of outside experts to assist them in implementing the SAA.
+The Trustees understand that managing the Scheme's investments is a complex and full-time task, and accordingly have sought the advice of external experts to assist them in implementing the SAA.

-- 5.5 The Trustees main focus is to minimise risk in the Scheme's portfolio relative to the proxy Buyout liabilities basis and is not looking to generate returns above the liabilities growth rate over the long-term. - 5.6 To manage this risk, the Trustees have adopted certain risk management tools (in addition to establishing the SAA and seeking the advice of outside investment management experts).
-The SAA is captured in the IMA objectives and guidelines provided to the Fiduciary Manager. - 5.7 The current permitted asset class allocation ranges are set out below:
+- 5.5 The Trustees main focus is to minimise risk in the Scheme's portfolio relative to the proxy Buy-Out liabilities basis and is not looking to generate returns above the liabilities growth rate over the long-term. - 5.6 To manage this risk, the Trustees have adopted certain risk management tools (in addition to establishing the SAA and seeking the advice of outside investment management experts).
+The SAA is captured in the IMA objectives and guidelines provided to the Fiduciary Manager. - 5.7 The current asset allocation mix for the Scheme is: - 5.7.1 A Buy-In asset portfolio to match the benefits of all Scheme members; and - 5.7.2 A residual element of cash as the Scheme had a significant surplus after allowing for the Buy-In transaction.